M-Nikhil-guptha/Smart_Tomato_Cultivation/README.md

 <img src="https://github.com/Deepak-B-G/Smart_Tomato_Cultivation/assets/97933847/1569fe52-04be-4790-9482-cb653bef6dd6" alt="Pest-Detection Twilio output" width="400">

-Fig: Outcome of the predicted disease is sent to the user via SMS.
+Fig: The outcome of the predicted disease is sent to the user via SMS.

 Feel free to reach out for any further clarifications or enhancements!